dhyon/mixer/README.md

 I chose to implement a solution to this problem with akka-typed for a couple reasons:

 1. Easier to design and implement.
 Akka actors make concurrency simple by creating the illusion everything is single-threaded.
 Less stressing about accessing/protecting state is good.
 2. In turn, scaling out this solution is simple.
 An actor is its own light-weight thread.
 I could conceptually spawn thousands of Sentinel actors on decent hardware.
 Asynchronous, non-blocking, and performant?
 Check check check.
 3. If this service turned out to be a real money maker in production, I'd want some functionality for halting ongoing mix operations.
-Futures can't be cancelled so that was out of the equation.
-Akka looked good.
+Futures are difficult to cancel so that was out of the equation.
+Akka can do this easily.
 Using ZIO or cats effect seems viable as well though.

 # ToDo